chainlayer/prometheus-chainlink/README.md

 ```

 ### Configure Prometheus
 Now we need to tell Prometheus to scrape the metrics of the chainlink node.
 Chainlink exposes metrics on the /metrics endpoint of the ui, by default thats http://localhost:6688/metrics.
-One important thing to notice is that prometheus cannot scrape from https endpoints so if you configured https you will also need to open your http endpoint specifically for prometheus.
+One important thing to notice is that prometheus cannot scrape from https endpoints without specifying a scheme:https and possibly a TLS config.
+If your node runs on SSL you need to configure that.

 Telling prometheus to scrape something is done by editing the /etc/prometheus/prometheus.yml file and adding these lines:
 ```